lipholo-dev/personal-website/README.md

-This personal website was part of of my school project.
+This personal website was part of of my school project where I was showing my skills in html5, css and javascript.